10+ In stock

 Computer Storage at Overclockers UK

-At Overclockers UK we provide a range of PC, laptop and portable storage solutions including HDD’s (Hard Disk Drives), SSD’s (Solid State Drives), external hard drives, USB flash drives and memory cards.
+At Overclockers UK we provide a range of PC, laptop and portable storage solutions including HDDs (Hard Disk Drives), SSD’s (Solid State Drives), external hard drives, USB flash drives, and memory cards.
 As content evolves and gets ever more sophisticated your storage demands increase at a proportional rate.
-The HD (High Resolution) revolution in particular has increased our everyday storage requirements considerably with the average HD file being around 3x larger than the SD (Standard definition) counterpart.
-This is not only representative of Videos but high resolution Photos, Software and Games.
+The HD (High Resolution) revolution, in particular, has increased our everyday storage requirements considerably with the average HD file being around 3x larger than the SD (Standard definition) counterpart.
+This is not only representative of Videos but high-resolution Photos, Software, and Games.

 How is data saved?

 Data is simply Binary code that is stored on a medium that can later be recalled.
-Storage can come in many different forms including mechanical HDDs which store the store the data as magnetic dots.
+Storage can come in many different forms including mechanical HDDs which store the data as magnetic dots.
 Optical media that encode binary data in the form of pits and NAND such as SSD’s, Memory cards and flash drives which store in flash memory arrays.

 What is the function of storage?